 The use of Leading lines adds a type of depth effect to the photo.
 The leading line includes photos with stairs or roads in the background leading away from the subject of the photos.
 This makes the subject pop out and gives stunning photos.

-Play With Exposure And ISO Settings
+Play with Exposure and ISO Settings

 Instead of resorting to using flash try changing the exposure and ISO settings to take the pictures at the night.
 Flash not only makes the photo look unnatural but might also result in a red-eye effect.
-So, change these settings to take a better photo.
+So, change these settings to take a professional photo.

 Don’t Use Digital Zoom

 Avoid zooming in at the subject unless you are using the optical zoom.
-Digital zoom just crops out the image and magnifies the pixels which leads to loss of details and pixelization of the images.
+Digital zoom just crops out the image and magnifies the pixels which lead to loss of details and pixelization of the images.
 This will degrade the quality of the images.

 These photography tips can convert you from an amateur to a professional photographer and can help you freeze the memories in your cameras.